taboca/react-redux-states-store-disambiguation/README.md

 ## Within actions: what kinds of actions are possible?

 In the example by Tal, a component does call an action.
-Let's look at his example code:
+Let's look at his example:

 ```
 import _ from 'lodash';